called Harper's Camp, the small community of Horsefly, British

 A good gravel road runs between them and provides excellent

 river and lake views.

-Plato Island Resort: The sunsets have to be experienced … no words can describe the serenity and splendor.
-We offer excellent fishing on Quesnel lake, camping & comfortable cabin accommodation, a well protected marina, & delicious quality meals.
+Plato Island Resort: We offer excellent fishing on Quesnel lake, camping & comfortable cabin accommodation, a well protected marina, & delicious quality meals.
 See you soon! more

 If you would like to have your business listed, please Click Here.